acse-srm3018/Driverless_Car/README.md

 ##### Shifting the bias

-Finally, we introduced a parameter called `bias` belonging to range [0, 1] in the `data generator` to be able to mitigate the bias towards zero of the ground truth.
+Finally, we introduced a parameters called `bias` belonging to range [0, 1] in the `data generator` to be able to mitigate the bias towards zero of the ground truth.
 Every time an example is loaded from the training set, a *soft* random theshold `r =  np.random.rand()` is computed.
 Then the example `i` is discarded from the batch if `steering(i) + bias < r`.
 In this way, we can tweak the ground truth distribution of the data batches loaded.

 ## Network architecture